Ozmodiar/nodesinblock/README.txt

 your customers how blocks work but is still able to decide on which pages content must be rendered.

-A superb screencast, made by Michael Zenner, explaining you the strength of this module can be found here: http://tobedecided.com

 Installation:
 -------------
 1. Place this module directory in your modules folder